Jeux Sans Frontières 1976

 The weather had proved difficult right up to about an hour before transmission.
 Heavy rain had fallen over Blackpool for the previous 48 hours and, during rehearsals, some of the games had to be altered for health and safety reasons.
 On the morning of the competition, the rain and clouds had cleared up and everything was looking fine and the games were reset to their original design.
 However, just two hours before the live transmission, the rain returned and lashed the Lancashire coast once more, and the organisers were worried about the earlier problems encountered with the games.
 A decision had to be made as to whether to change the design once more.
 Producer Cecil Korer and designer Stuart Furber delayed until about 30 minutes before the doors to the public were opened and then the rain fortunately relented.
 As the crowd poured in, complete with Macintoshes, Wellington boots and umbrellas, they were warned to take care of the slippery floors and wet seats!

 Karl and Elisabeth Bohnenstengel from West Germany were father and daughter and their surname literally means ‘beanstalk’.
-This would prove an incredible coincidence in this International Final when they were drawn on Game 5 - 'Chopping the Beanstalks'!
+This would prove an incredible coincidence in this International Final when they were drawn on Game 5 - 'Down the Beanstalks'!

 Ironically, just as the Swiss team, Roche, scored the lowest ever points win (37) in this current formula, the West German team of Ettlingen scored the highest ever points win (52) and holds the record for winning with the second highest percentage of available points – 92.85% (52 out of a possible 56).